Undergraduate Support Grants

 Applicants should expect a final decision and notification about seven to eight weeks after a grant cycle deadline.
 Please refer to the table above for the deadlines for each review stage.

-Upon receiving notification of acceptance, an applicant is expected to visit the office of undergraduate research program assistant (see contacts information below) in order to thoroughly read and sign the acceptance agreement.
+Upon receiving notification of acceptance, an applicant is expected to visit the Undergraduate Research Program administrative assistant (see contacts information below) in order to thoroughly read and sign the acceptance agreement.

 The grant acceptance agreement is a legal contract.
 By signing the contract, you acknowledge that you understand, agree to abide by, and fully comply with the terms of the contract.
 Any violations of the contract entail serious sanctions, as detailed in the relevant section below.

 Before a grant acceptance agreement can be processed, the grant awardee must submit a copy of his/her AUC ID, the national ID, passport, and, for male Egyptians who are traveling to a conference/competition after graduation, a copy of the military service status giving clearance for travel (please check with the AUC military and student visa unit, Office of the Registrar)

 After the signing of the grant acceptance agreement, please allow 12 working days for funding to be available.
 Cheques are, then, collected from the cashier’s office, room G056, administration building, any day before 2:00 pm.

 Implementing the Grant Acceptance Agreement

 Upon receiving the funds, the student is expected to implement the proposed research/creativity/competition activity for which funding has been approved.
 The grant offers opportunities that enhance student's learning and scholarly development.
 Enjoy and make the best use of the learning opportunity.